noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 given orderingPair[A, B](
     using ordA: Ordering[A], ordB: Ordering[B]): Ordering[(A, B)] with
   def compare(x: (A, B), y: (A, B)) = ...
-// Scala 2
-implicit def orderingPair[A, B](
-    implicit ordA: Ordering[A], ordB: Ordering[B]): Ordering[(A, B)] = new Ordering[(A, B)] {
-  def compare(x: (A, B), y: (A, B)) = ...
-}
 ```

 #### Type class

-- type class: classify types by the operations they support
+- type class: enable the compiler to inject values based on the type requirements; general pattern for injecting values based on context
   - pattern consisting of 3 elements
-    - trait: an interface defining a generic type parameter with arbitrary method signatures
+    - trait: an interface defining for grouping operations by by their type
-    - object: defining several given instances (candidates for context parameters) for expected types + implementations of the interface
+    - object: define concrete implementations of Interface for each type of A that are candidates to be injected wherever Interface[A] is needed
-    - definition: a polymorphic method that takes a context parameter (see type directed programming) matching the interface (the compiler will auto choose the correct given instance implemneted in the object)
+    - definition: a polymorphic method that takes a context parameter matching the interface
+      - a fn that relies on a concret value of Interface[A]
 - use cases
   - support retroactive extension: the ability to extend a data type with new operations without changing hte original definition of the data type
   - enable conditional given definitions